ewernn/TactileManipulation/README.md

 3. **Square Insertion**: Placing square pegs into matching holes
    - Tactile benefit: Contact detection for alignment, force feedback for insertion

+4. **Stack**: Stacking cubes on top of each other
+   - Tactile benefit: Precision grip control, contact detection for placement

 ## Results